Juvix imports

 };

-contains the data encrypted by the Encryption Engine in
+A ReplyEncrypt contains the data encrypted by the Encryption Engine in

-response to a RequestEncrypt
+response to a RequestEncrypt.

 Arguments

-:- The encrypted data.
+ciphertext:- The encrypted data.

-:- An error message if encryption failed.
+err:- An error message if encryption failed.

 type EncryptionMsg :=